 - Beyond academics: Co-Curricular activities.

-The seeds of sound reasoning and the overall development of academic rigour are sown at the primary level.
-At this next stage between childhood and teenage a greater ability for abstract thinking begins to emerge in children.
+The seeds of sound reasoning and the overall development of academic rigor are sown at the primary level.
+At this next stage between childhood and teenage, a greater ability for abstract thinking begins to emerge in children.
 The focus on inquiry-based learning continues, as do parallel in-depth explorations of subjects biology, physics and chemistry; algebra, geometry and arithmetic; history, civics, geography; language and literature appreciation; art and music; and sports; which often culminate into integrated projects.

-The seeds of sound reasoning and the overall development of academic rigour are sown at the primary level.
-At this next stage between childhood and teenage a greater ability for abstract thinking begins to emerge in children.
+The seeds of sound reasoning and the overall development of academic rigor are sown at the primary level.
+At this next stage between childhood and teenage, a greater ability for abstract thinking begins to emerge in children.
 The focus on inquiry-based learning continues, as do parallel in-depth explorations of subjects biology, physics and chemistry; algebra, geometry and arithmetic; history, civics, geography; language and literature appreciation; art and music; and sports; which often culminate into integrated projects.
 The best boarding school in India shifts from a theme-based approach to a more specialized and focused understanding of concepts in varied disciplines helps students gain insights into their areas of interest.
 Teachers and students continue to be partners in the learning process as they explore and make connections across subjects, develop critical thinking and apply their knowledge to real-life situations.
 The acquisition of new knowledge is made more meaningful through opportunities to apply it.
-Projects, exhibitions, presentations or field trips ensure that the learner finds many avenues to see the theory in practice.
+Projects, exhibitions, presentations, or field trips ensure that the learner finds many avenues to see the theory in practice.

 The Middle School Programme

 The Middle School years comprise Grades 6 - 8.
 Gyan Ganga International School follows a curriculum based on guidelines provided by the CBSE.
-Greater emphasis is placed on skills of written communication, preparation for broader academic challenges and on building independent study skills.
+Greater emphasis is placed on skills of written communication, preparation for broader academic challenges and building independent study skills.

-In keeping with our thrust on broadening the horizon of learning, the Middle School programme is also tailored to provide students the opportunity to work with the larger community and to develop a sound grounding in ethical values as well as collective social responsibility.
+In keeping with our thrust on broadening the horizon of learning, the Middle School program is also tailored to provide students the opportunity to work with the larger community and to develop a sound grounding in ethical values as well as collective social responsibility.